 One of the grandest illusions swirling around the topic of customer service is that good service will be rewarded.
 This seemingly obvious statement is actually a misconception.
 Good service, in reality, is the norm.
 It is expected and it will be quickly forgotten.
 If I walk into a convenience store to purchase a Pepsi, I hand the clerk $1.29 and he hands me the drink.
 I leave feeling no sense of indebtedness to the clerk, just as he feels no particular sense of gratitude to me.
 The event is forgettable because the transaction was entirely devoid of two critical factors: relationship and emotion.
 It was an even-steven trade and an hour later neither of us can even remember what the other looks like.
 The vast majority of business interactions are of this variety.
 They don’t impress customers positively; they merely avoid affecting them negatively.
 But it is not enough to merely avoid frustrating your customers, which is merely to institutionalize mediocrity.
 One must go a step further and delight or amaze the customer.

 The only type of service that engenders customer loyalty is the type that wows, a moment of pure magic that shimmers in the memory and produces a shot of endorphin the way your first kiss did.
 Events of this nature stands out in the mind because they are so completely unexpected, so above and beyond the norm, so different.

 Learn how Billy Riggs can teach your people how to provide Positively Magical Service here.
-(Scroll down to the fourth program on the page, please.)
 Or call 512-301-6905.